-- RENEE BRACEY SHERMAN 293
+-RENAE BRACEY SHERMAN

 The ability to make decisions about whether and when to have children is critical to the economic security of women and their families.
 Having a child is one of life's most serious commitments, economically and otherwise.
 An unintended pregnancy can upend financial stability, making it difficult for mothers in particular to pursue education and maintain employment.
 Yet in 2011, 45 percent of U.S. pregnancies were unintended.
-Due to lower incomes and more limited access to birth control, black and Latina women, young women, and women living below the poverty line were the most likely to experience an unintended pregnancy.294 Lack of access to effective birth control and abortion compounds the inequalities that already exist.
+Due to lower incomes and more limited access to birth control, black and Latina women, young women, and women living below the poverty line were the most likely to experience an unintended pregnancy.
+Lack of access to effective birth control and abortion compounds the inequalities that already exist.

 Access to reproductive health services is a cornerstone of the fight for economic justice for millions of women and their families.
-Unfortunately, in recent years and with alarming frequency, a barrage of attacks at both the federal and state level threaten to further restrict women's access to these services.
-In the first half of 2017 alone, legislators in 28 states introduced bills restricting abortion access under certain circumstances, with legislators in 6 states introducing legislation to ban abortions in all circumstances.295 During the same period, 3 states added restrictions on publicly funded family-planning services.296 At the federal level, the House of Representatives passed a 20-week abortion ban that would severely limit reproductive health access.
+Unfortunately, in recent years and with alarming frequency, a barrage of attacks at both the federal and state levels threaten to further restrict women's access to these services.
+In the first half of 2017 alone, legislators in 28 states introduced bills restricting abortion access under certain circumstances, with legislators in 6 states introducing legislation to ban abortions in all circumstances.
+During the same period, 3 states added restrictions on publicly funded family-planning services.
+At the federal level, the House of Representatives passed a 20-week abortion ban that would severely limit reproductive health access.
 The Affordable Care Act expanded access to contraception by expanding health coverage overall and mandating that insurance plans cover a wide range of contraceptives without any out-of-pocket costs.
-However, the Trump administration dramatically widened exemptions enabling employers to deny contraceptive coverage to their workers.297
+However, the Trump administration dramatically widened exemptions enabling employers to deny contraceptive coverage to their workers.

-The current wave of restrictions threatens the economic security of millions of families nationwide.
+The current wave of restrictions threatens the economic security of millions of families nation-wide.
 Lack of affordable, timely access to reproductive health services is costly.
-Before the Affordable Care Act guaranteed contraceptive coverage, birth control costs accounted for 30 to 44 percent of women's out-of-pocket health care costs.298 For a woman working full-time at a minimum-wage job, the full costs of an IUD equal one month's salary.299 Women who cannot afford birth control often resort to less effective methods, which put them at risk for an unintended pregnancy that may completely upend their lives.
+Before the Affordable Care Act guaranteed contraceptive coverage, birth control costs accounted for 30 to 44 percent of women's out-of-pocket health care costs.
+For a woman working full-time at a minimum-wage job, the full costs of an IUD equal one month's salary.
+Women who cannot afford birth control often resort to less effective methods, which put them at risk for an unintended pregnancy that may completely upend their lives.
 Most women who seek abortion are already struggling financially, and many cite poverty as their main reason to end a pregnancy.
-A woman who is turned away for an abortion is 3 times more likely to be in poverty 2 years after the fact than her counterpart who is able to access the procedure.300 discrimination and institutional racism.301 Women of color, in particular, have long been the targets of coercive reproductive policies that undermine their families' economic well-being.302
+A woman who is turned away for an abortion is 3 times more likely to be in poverty 2 years after the fact than her counterpart who is able to access the procedure.

-Attacks on access to reproductive care disproportionately harm women of color, who are more likely to have low incomes and limited access to preventive health services as a result of
+Attacks on access to reproductive care disproportionately harm women of color, who are more likely to have low incomes and limited access to preventive health services as a result of discrimination and institutional racism.
+Women of color, in particular, have long been the targets of coercive reproductive policies that undermine their families' economic well-being.

-- 85% of voters agree that a woman who can make decisions about her own reproductive health care, including whether and when to have children, has more control over her own economic security.303 - 64% of voters believe women's health insurance should cover reproductive health care, including abortion.304 - 68% of adults support the requirement that private health insurance plans cover the full cost of birth control.305
+POLLING DATA 8 5 % OF VOTERS agree that a woman who can make decisions about her own reproductive health care, including whether and when to have children, has more control over her own economic security.
+305 6 4 % OF VOTERS believe women's health insurance should cover reproductive health care, including abortion.
+306 6 8 % OF ADULTS support the requirement that private health insurance plans cover the full cost of birth control.
+307